Odds and Ends From The MUSEUM!

 By Trudy Wyman, Curator, Millinocket Society Museum

-A recent visitor to the museum mentioned he had a “blue photograph.”
-These are referred to as cyanotypes and the museum has several of them.
-These photographic prints are from the late 1800’s – early 1900’s and show amazingly sharp detail for their size.
-Most are about 4” x 6”.
-This photographic process was first used in the early 1840’s.
+This photographic process, called cyanotype, was first used in the early 1840’s.
 Simply stated, it involves sensitizing a paper with two types of iron salts.
 After drying, the paper is then placed in direct contact with the negative and exposed to sunlight until the image appears.
 The print is then rinsed with water to draw out the brilliant blue color.
-Early photographers used this method – thus the name blueprints.
+This method was originally used to document botanical specimens by placing them on treated papers and then exposing to sunlight.
+The method was also used to create copies of architectural drawings, thus the name blueprints.

-One collection at the museum contains fifty-three cyanotypes and has scenes of homes under construction, the mill, Stone Dam, the first jail, a store that appears to be a bakery or candy shop, the Gas House, and ice cutting on Millinocket Stream.
+One album at the museum was donated by Mark Lyon of Michigan.
+It contains fifty-three cyanotypes and has scenes of homes under construction, the mill, Stone Dam, the first jail, a store that appears to be a bakery or candy shop, the Gas House, and ice cutting on Millinocket Stream.
 Among the homes shown is the George Stearns house on Highland Avenue with a woman, possibly Mrs. Stearns in a long black dress, standing on the porch.
-One photo is a view of work being done digging into the hill on Central Street.
-Another view, from the opposite direction shows the intersection of Penobscot Avenue and Central Street with several businesses visible.
-Four of the photos are possibly interior views of the GN Hotel (lobby, bedroom views, a barber chair, and an early industrial-type kitchen).
-A second group of these cyanotypes shows the exteriors of the Great Northern Hotel and the Mountain View Hotel.
-There are several views of Penobscot Avenue showing various stores and businesses as well as wagon and buggy ruts in the dirt street.
-Two pictures show a Fourth of July horse and buggy parade.
-The Laverty collection has cyanotype views of Shack Hill and very early Little Italy.
+One depicts an interesting view of work being done digging into the hill on Central Street.
+The hill looks to be much higher then.
+Another view, from the opposite direction shows the hill in the distance and the intersection of Penobscot Avenue and Central Street with several businesses visible.
+Some photos in this album might possibly be interior views of the GN Hotel.
+There is a hotel lobby, bedroom views, a barber chair, and an early industrial-type kitchen.
+Does anyone have interior hotel photos they would share with us?